 - To promote greater understanding and awareness of Islam

 - To organise, educate and enhance the development of British Muslim communities

 - To encourage positive contribution to British society and the promotion of social justice

 We are one of the largest national networks of British Muslim volunteers, successfully harnessing the broad skills base of our members, who hail from a variety of backgrounds – ‘stay at home’ mums and dads as well as doctors, lawyers, teachers…

-Members directly elect the President along with a National Policy Board (Shura) that overlooks the direction and policies of the organisation.
+Members directly elect the Chair along with a National Policy Board (Shura) that overlooks the direction and policies of the organisation.
 A National Executive overlooks the operation and delivery of projects.
-Locally, members also elect a Branch President and set up working committees to direct local voluntary work.
+Locally, members also elect a Branch Co-ordinator and set up working committees to direct local voluntary work.

 The Islamic Society of Britain has played an important and positive part in how British Muslims think about their faith.
 Some of our innovative activities often broke new ground, emboldening and empowering many others to create projects of their own.